jfuerlinger/website-template-webpack/README.md

 # Template with WebPack

-Contains an vanilla template for getting started a web dev project
+Contains an vanilla template for getting started a web-dev project.

 To start the web site just run the following command: